MrUrq/SurrogateModelOptim.jl/docs/src/smoptimize.md

 # Surrogate model optimization
-A julia function can be optimised with
+A julia function can be optimized with

 ```@docs
 smoptimize
 ```
+The goal is to minimize the function output.
 ## Example
 ```julia
 julia> using SurrogateModelOptim